WIORWorkshop/WIO-R-WORKSHOP-2017/README.md

 # WIO-R-WORKSHOP-2017
-These materials were used in the first WIOMSA training workshop on introduction to R programming.
+These materials were used in the first WIOMSA training workshop on Introduction to R Programming.
 Please feel free to download a copy of the material.
+You might also find it useful to subscribe to our email list for questions and discussions on R and general quantitative advise on this link: https://groups.google.com/forum/#!forum/wiorquantitativeadvise/join.

-In the meantime, we will contionue to update this repository with new material.
-Please forward any comments to Josph Maina on <joseph.mbui@mq.edu.au>
+In the meantime, we will continue to update the course GitHub repository with new materials.
+Please forward any comments to Joseph Maina on <joseph.mbui@mq.edu.au> or to WIOMSA on <secretary@wiomsa.org>.